With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Peninsula Behavioral Health is a mental health treatment center in Clallam County, WA, located at 118 East 8th Street, 98362 zip code area.
 Peninsula Behavioral Health provides outpatient treatment.
-Peninsula Behavioral Health offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to young adults, adults and children / adolescents.
-Peninsula Behavioral Health also supports people with PTSD, people with trauma and LGBT.
-Additional services at Peninsula Behavioral Health consist of psychosocial rehabilitation services, chronic disease/illness management and family psychoeducation.
+Peninsula Behavioral Health offers integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to adults, children / adolescents and young adults.
+Peninsula Behavioral Health also supports people with trauma, military families and people with PTSD.
+Additional services at Peninsula Behavioral Health consist of case management, chronic disease/illness management and psychosocial rehabilitation services.

 Yes, Washington offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.